Jeiwan/uniswapv3-book/src/milestone_1/calculating-liquidity.md

 That being said, we want to find an $L$ that will allow the price to move to either of the points.
 We want enough liquidity for the price to reach either of the boundaries of a price range.
 Thus, we want $L$ to be calculated based on the maximum amounts of $\Delta x$ and $\Delta y$.

 Now, let's see what the prices are at the edges.
 When ETH is bought from a pool, the price is growing; when USDC is bought, the price is falling.
 Recall that the price is $\frac{y}{x}$.
-So, at the point $a$, the price is lowest of the range; at the point $b$, the price is highest.
+So, at point $a$, the price is the lowest of the range; at point $b$, the price is the highest.

 >In fact, prices are not defined at these points because there's only one reserve in the pool, but what we need to understand here is that the price around the point $b$ is higher than the start price, and the price at the point $a$ is lower than the start price.

 Now, break the curve from the image above into two segments: one to the left of the start point and one to the right of the start point.
 We're going to calculate **two** $L$'s, one for each of the segments.
 Why?
-Because each of the two tokens of a pool contributes to **either of the segments**: the left segment is made entirely of token $x$, the right segment is made entirely of token $y$.
+Because each of the two tokens of a pool contributes to **either of the segments**: the left segment is made entirely of token $x$, and the right segment is made entirely of token $y$.
 This comes from the fact that, during swapping, the price moves in either direction: it's either growing or falling.
 For the price to move, only either of the tokens is needed:
 1. when the price is growing, only token $x$ is needed for the swap (we're buying token $x$, so we want to take only token $x$ from the pool);
 1. when the price is falling, only token $y$ is needed for the swap.

 Thus, the liquidity in the segment of the curve to the left of the current price consists only of token $x$ and is calculated only from the amount of token $x$ provided.
-And, similarly, the liquidity in the segment of the curve to the right of the current price consists only of token $y$ and is calculated only from the amount of token $y$ provided.
+Similarly, the liquidity in the segment of the curve to the right of the current price consists only of token $y$ and is calculated only from the amount of token $y$ provided.

 ![Liquidity on the curve](images/curve_liquidity.png)

 This is why, when providing liquidity, we calculate two $L$'s and pick one of them.
 Which one?
 The smaller one.
 Why?
 Because the bigger one already includes the smaller one!
 We want the new liquidity to be distributed **evenly** along the curve, thus we want to add the same $L$ to the left and to the right of the current price.
-If we pick the bigger one, the user would need to provide more liquidity to compensate the shortage in the smaller one.
+If we pick the bigger one, the user would need to provide more liquidity to compensate for the shortage in the smaller one.
 This is doable, of course, but this would make the smart contract more complex.

 > What happens with the remainder of the bigger $L$?
 Well, nothing.
 After picking the smaller $L$ we can simply convert it to a smaller amount of the token that resulted in the bigger $L$–this will adjust it down.
 After that, we'll have token amounts that will result in the same $L$.

-And the final detail I need to focus your attention on here is: **new liquidity must not change the current price**.
+The final detail I need to focus your attention on here is: **new liquidity must not change the current price**.
 That is, it must be proportional to the current proportion of the reserves.
 And this is why the two $L$'s can be different–when the proportion is not preserved.
 And we pick the small $L$ to reestablish the proportion.

 I hope this will make more sense after we implement this in code!
 Now, let's look at the formulas.